High-deductible health insurance plans can make consumers living on a tight budget nervous.

 It’s asking for trouble to buy a high-deductible plan without having money at least equal to the deductible in a savings account or HSA.

-That healthy emergency fund will keep you from racking up interest on the unpaid balance you owe to the local hospital or clinic, or prevent you from putting your bill on a high-interest credit card.
+Such a healthy emergency fund will keep you from racking up interest on the unpaid balance you owe to the local hospital or clinic, or prevent you from putting your bill on a high-interest credit card.